EOSIO/welcome/docs/60_eosio-getting-started-guide/index.md

 link_text: "EOSIO Getting Started Guide"
 ---

-Welcome to the EOSIO platform.
-This getting started guide will quickly show you how to use the EOSIO platform.

-The EOSIO platform is made up of the following components and toolchain:

-* `nodeos`:  the core EOSIO node daemon that can be configured with plugins to run a node.
-Example uses are block production, dedicated API endpoints, and local development.
-* `cleos`: the command line interface to interact with the blockchain and to manage wallets.
-* `keosd`: the component that securely stores EOSIO keys in wallets.
-* `EOSIO.CDT`: toolchain for WebAssembly (Wasm)  and a set of tools to facilitate smart contract writing for the EOSIO platform.

-In the getting started guide we introduce you to concepts, tools and SDK's you will use to build robust blockchain solutions.
+Welcome to the `EOSIO platform`.
+This getting started guide will guide you to the information you need to install and use the `EOSIO platform`.
+The sections below should let you easily find the information you need to understand how the EOSIO platfrom works and how to install the components you need.
+Once you understand the `EOSIO platform` follow our getting started guides to learn how to build [smart contracts](70_smart-contract-getting-started) or how to be a [block producer](80_block-producer-getting-started).

 # Installation Guides